Back to Delaware

 Terms To Know

-A family child care home or large family child care home that serves only dependent children eligible for Department of Defense (DoD) subsidized care and meets specific criteria set by the DoD or U.S. Coast Guard.
+A family child care home that serves only dependent children eligible for Department of Defense subsidized care and is either located on a military base or federal property, or certified by the U.S. Department of Defense or Coast Guard.

 Limits and Unknowns